 If there are lost packages, who is responsible for finding them and working with the customer?

 If a package is lost or damaged while in the care of a 3PL, the responsibility for finding and resolving the issue will typically fall on the 3PL.
-However, it’s important to review the specific terms of your contract to understand what is covered and what is not.
+However, it’s essential to review the specific terms of your contract to understand what is covered and what is not.

 What levels of shrinkage and accuracy are normal?

 Working with a 3PL can be a great way to streamline your supply chain and focus on growing your business.
-However, it’s important to carefully evaluate potential providers to ensure that they can meet your specific needs and budget.
+However, it’s essential to carefully evaluate potential providers to ensure that they can meet your specific needs and budget.